Special requirements for offshore work

-The training objectives for offshore medics and first-aiders are set out in Health care and first aid on offshore installations and pipeline works L123.
-This also provides guidance on the roles and responsibilities of offshore medics and first-aiders and the types of secondary roles that are suitable.
+The training objectives for offshore medics and first aiders are set out in Health care and first aid on offshore installations and pipeline works (L123).
+It also provides guidance on the roles and responsibilities of offshore medics and first aiders and the types of secondary roles that are suitable for offshore medics.

-An offshore employer can check if a training provider is approved by HSE for the purposes of the Offshore Installations and Pipeline works (First-aid) Regulations 1989
+An offshore employer can check if a training organisation is approved by HSE for the purposes of the Offshore Installations and Pipeline Works (First-Aid) Regulations 1989:

-Offshore employers should use the lists above to check a training provider's approval status.
-Each entry contains an organisation's contact details as well as the expiry date of its Certificate of Approval.
-This certificate is issued by HSE and contains the organisation's HSE approval number.
-Off shore employers may ask to see this certificate as additional confirmation of approval.
+Offshore employers should use the list above to check a training provider's approval status.
+Each entry contains the organisation's contact details as well as the expiry date of its certificate of approval.
+The certificate is issued by HSE and contains the organisation's HSE approval number.
+Offshore employers may ask to see this certificate as additional confirmation of approval.

-From April 2016 HSE no longer issue letters of dispensation to attend offshore first aid or offshore medic requalification courses after a certificate has expired.
-Where the certificate has expired then it is the responsibility of the individual, training provider and duty holder to decide if they should attend a requalification or full course.
-Duty holders, offshore first aiders and offshore medics need to remember that until they requalify they are not considered to be competent to act in these roles.
+Where a certificate previously issued to an offshore first aider or offshore medic has expired, it is the responsibility of the individual, training provider and dutyholder to decide if they should attend a requalification or full course.
+Until offshore first aiders and offshore medics requalify, they are not considered to be competent to act in these roles.
 You can find more guidance in Health care and first aid on offshore installations and pipeline works (L123).